Active Substance: belimumab

 Benlysta is indicated as add-on therapy in adult patients with active, auto-antibody-positive systemic lupus erythematosus (SLE) with a high degree of disease activity (e.g. positive anti-dsDNA and low complement) despite standard therapy.

-What is Benlysta used for?
+What is Benlysta and what is it used for?

 How is Benlysta used?